 New camper families – welcome back!
-It’s another Tuesday, which means another week of our New Camper Blog series!
+It’s another Tuesday, which means another week of our New Camper Blog series.

-We allow up to two requests from each family.
+We allow up to two requests from each camper.
 You can request a hometown friend and a camp friend, a hometown friend and your Penpal, or even 2 camp friends.
 For our new families, it will most likely be a hometown friend and a Penpal, as you haven’t made camp friends…yet!

 Many new camp families don’t have a request.
 This is normal!
 If you’re new to Greystone and don’t know anyone attending, no need to worry.
 Many families are in this same situation.
 We will find your daughter a great cabin group!

 We will not put lots of girls from the same hometown in one cabin.
 We want girls to meet new friends and for camp to be a new experience.
 Because of this, we won’t put a huge group from the same place in a cabin.

 We look at cabin groups from last year and try to switch things up.
 We want every summer to be a new year, so we won’t put an entire cabin group back together again.
 This is great for our new campers – every year, the group is new, so being brand new to camp isn’t that big of a deal – everyone is experiencing something new on the first day!

 We try to place your daughter in the perfect group for her.
 You fill out quite a bit of information before you come to camp, and we take in all of it when considering each camper for a cabin.
 We want each group to be a good mix of personalities, but also a place where every camper will feel like she has a friend.

 If you don’t want to be with someone who is requesting you, let them know!
 It is so much better to talk to a family ahead of time than disappointing everyone on Opening Day.
 We don’t keep cabin requests confidential, and we will be honest with all groups involved if there is a cabin request question.
 Avoid this disappointment by being honest ahead of time!